ernestlv/systemjs/README.md

 Here the main peace of the application is the javascript module not the javascript component.

-The concept of module is somewhat more open than components because a module can represent a small fragment in a pager or an entire page in itself.
+The concept of module is somewhat more relaxed than components because a module can represent a small fragment in a pager or an entire page in itself.

 The challenge is how to handle inter-module communication.
 As a first approache we did that using observers.
 You can create observers and have modules to subscribe to them so they can react upon the observe updates.